Back to Basics: The Importance of Language and Rules of Construction

 - Courts will construe ambiguities in the most reasonable manner possible and will reject interpretations which bring about unreasonable results.

-For a copy of the Mitch decision, or for assistance with drafting or reviewing contracts, including oil and gas leases and mineral deeds, do not hesitate to contact the Oil and Gas Group of Dickie, McCamey & Chilcote, P. C.
+For a copy of the Mitch decision, or for assistance with drafting or reviewing contracts, including oil and gas leases and mineral deeds, do not hesitate to contact the Energy Group of Dickie, McCamey & Chilcote, P. C.

 Jesse J. Zirillo